 Once you have completed the forms, return them to the clerk for filing.
-Once the documents are filed, they must be served upon the defendants along with a Dispute Note form.
-This form is also available from the clerks.
-Serve the documents by handing the defendants the documents yourself, or you may hire a process server to serve for you.
-You may also leave a copy of the documents with someone who is16 years or older at the place where the defendant usually lives.
-You may also serve the documents by registered mail and service is deemed affected when the person signs for the registered mail.
-If you are unable to serve by any of these methods, you may apply to the Court for an Order allowing you to serve by an alternative method, such as posting the legal forms to the door of the person’s residence.
+After the documents are filed, they must be served on the defendants along with a Dispute Note form, which is also available from the clerks.
+You should serve the documents on the defendant by personally handing the documents to the defendant yourself, or you may choose to hire a process server to serve the documents on your behalf.
+In appropriate circumstances, you may also leave a copy of the documents with someone who is16 years or older at the place where the defendant usually lives or serve the documents by registered mail and service will be considered effected when the defendant signs for the registered mail.
+If for some reason, you are unable to serve by any of these methods, you can apply to the Court to grant you permission to serve by an alternative method, such as posting the legal forms to the door of the defendant’s residence.

-If the defendants wish to dispute the claim, they will file at Court their Dispute Note and give the details of their defense.
-Once the clerk has received the dispute note, a time, date and place for the hearing will be set.
+If the defendant wishes to dispute the claim, they will file in Court a Dispute Note giving the details of their defense.
+Once the clerk has received the Dispute Note the clerk will set a time, date and place for the hearing and send out a notice to all parties on the date to appear.
 Sometimes the hearing is a pre-trial conference or mediation.
-A notice will be sent to all parties of the date to appear.
-Defendants may also ignore the claim.
-If this is the case, you can ask the Court to note the defendants in default.
+The defendant may also ignore the claim and in this case, you can ask the Court to note the defendant in default.

-You are the plaintiff and will present your case first.
+As the plaintiff, you will present your case first.
 State your evidence in a simple, concise and orderly manner.
-Have your receipts, warranties, contracts or anything else that might possibly help your case with you.
+Have ready your receipts, warranties, contracts, any other documents or evidence that might possibly help your case.
 Put them in order so that you can find things quickly if the Judge asks to see them.
 You must have original documents as evidence or be able to explain to the Judge why you are using copies.
 Evidence such as photographs to help you prove your claim must be proven by the person who took the photos.
-If you heard information from another person, that person must be in Court to present that information.
+If you are relying on information provided by another person, that person must be in Court to present that information.
 The Judge may ask you questions and may wish to examine the evidence.
-The Defendant will be entitled to cross-examine you and your witnesses.
-The defendants then present their evidence to the Court in the same way.
+The defendant will be entitled to cross-examine you and your witnesses.
+After presenting your case, the defendant will then present their evidence to the Court in the same way.
 Similarly, you are entitled to cross-examine the defendant and their witnesses.